anand23124/Data_Preprocessing_Blog/README.md

 - **Mean-based imputation**: Simple and fast but doesn't account for trends
 - **IQR-based imputation**: Good for handling potential outliers in the imputed values
 - **KNN imputation**: Effective for capturing non-linear patterns and relationships between nearby timestamps

-## Future Work

-Potential extensions to this project include:
-- Implementing ensemble methods that combine multiple imputation techniques
-- Adding more robust evaluation metrics to compare imputation quality
-- Extending to multivariate time series imputation
-- Developing an automated decision framework to select the best imputation method based on data characteristics

 ## Contributing